onkina/ds-capstone-london-analysis/README.md

 # ds-capstone-london-analysis
-London Boroughs Data Analysis with Python
+London Boroughs Data Analysis with Python, by Nataly Onkina